rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/01-command-line.md

 since running `cmake ../cmake` will not clear the state of the define variable.

+The other building options are:
+* `NO_ABC_SUPPORT` for the ABC importer to be turned on/off
-Likewise, the Humdrum importer can be turned on/off by using `NO_HUMDRUM_SUPPORT`.
-Also, to use the MusicXML Humdrum importer by default instead of the direct MusicXML importer, add `-DMUSICXML_DEFAULT_HUMDRUM=ON`.
+* `NO_HUMDRUM_SUPPORT` for the Humdrum importer to be turned on/off
+* `MUSICXML_DEFAULT_HUMDRUM` to use the MusicXML Humdrum importer by default instead of the direct MusicXML importer
+* `BUILD_AS_LIBRARY` for Verovio to be built as dynamic shared library instead of a command-line executable

 #### Uninstall a previous version